timi2506/IntelligenceServer/README.md

 # IntelligenceServer

 A Simple Apple Intelligence AI Server for macOS 26+ on M1 or higher Macs
+## Roadmap
+OpenAI Compatible Routes for use in Apps like Xcode
 ## Getting Started
 To run a prebuilt version of IntelligenceServer (EXPERIMENTAL) go to the [latest Release](https://github.com/timi2506/IntelligenceServer/releases/latest)